suffolklibraries/lgc/content/collections/events/friends-around-the-table.md

             attrs:
               href: 'https://www.suffolkartlink.org.uk/our-work/friends-around-the-table/'
               rel: null
-              target: null
+              target: _blank
               title: null
-        text: here
+        text: here.
       -
         type: text
-        text: '.
-All workshops are free of change and participants are welcome to attend as few or as many of the workshops as they are able. '
+        text: ' All workshops are free of change and participants are welcome to attend as few or as many of the workshops as they are able. '
   -
     type: paragraph
 cta: |-